gema-arta/heiwa/docs/poc/4-Final_System.md

 # |-----------------------
 # |      [Requesting program interpreter: /lib/ld-musl-x86_64.so.1]

+# Check if the ELF successfuly linked with mimalloc.
 ldd a.out

 # | The output should be (below addresses are example):